edgexfoundry/edgex-go/internal/core/common_config/README.md

 # Install and Deploy Native #

-### Prerequisites ###
-Several EdgeX Foundry services depend on ZeroMQ for communications by default.
-The easiest way to get and install ZeroMQ is to use or follow the following setup script:  https://gist.github.com/katopz/8b766a5cb0ca96c816658e9407e83d00.

-**Note**: Setup of the ZeroMQ library is not supported on Windows platforms.

 ### Installation and Execution ###
 To fetch the code and build the microservice execute the following: